 Slow your roll

 We all want what we want, now.
 Sometimes thinking about the time it will take to reach your dream can actually convince you out of it.
 I get it.
-We’re impatient.
-We’re lazy.
-We’re got stuff to prove.
+We’re impatient and lazy and dang nabit we’ve got stuff to prove!
 We want results, success, rewards, now.
 But that’s not how life works.
 Sure it will take time and hard work.
 Most things worth doing, do.
 So slow your roll.
 We’ll get you there, you just need to give it time.

 “Failing to plan is planning to fail.” – Alan Lakein

-To give ourselves the best chance in achieving our dream, we need to plan for it.
-We do this by setting goals.
+To give ourselves the best chance in achieving our dream, we need to plan for it and we do this by setting goals.